-- All students are prohibited from the abuse of alcohol and the unlawful manufacture, distribution, possession or use of illicit drugs or alcoholic beverages on University property or as part of any University activity, both on and off campus. - All Notre Dame of Maryland University students and employees are required to comply with the University's Substance Abuse Policy.
+- a.
+All students are prohibited from the abuse of alcohol and the unlawful manufacture, distribution, possession or use of illicit drugs or alcoholic beverages on University property or as part of any University activity, both on and off campus. - i.
+All Notre Dame of Maryland University students and employees are required to comply with the University's Substance Abuse Policy.
 Sanctions levied against a student, faculty or staff who violates the Standards of Conduct are included under the section entitled Sanctions.
 For students, violations will be subject to adjudication by the student conduct system and/or appropriate law enforcement officials.
 For employees, violations are subject to disciplinary action, up to and including immediate dismissal, or a requirement to successfully complete drug or alcohol abuse counseling or rehabilitation as a condition of continued employment.
-Criminal or civil action does not preclude campus action. - This policy covers the following substances: - alcoholic beverages of any kind (alcohol means ethyl alcohol or ethanol) - controlled or illegal drugs or substances, which include all forms of narcotics, hallucinogens, depressants, stimulants, and designer drugs whose use, possession, transfer, sale, manufacture, distribution, and dispensation are restricted or prohibited by law.
+Criminal or civil action does not preclude campus action. - ii.
+This policy covers the following substances: - 1. alcoholic beverages of any kind (alcohol means ethyl alcohol or ethanol) - 2. controlled or illegal drugs or substances, which include all forms of narcotics, hallucinogens, depressants, stimulants, and designer drugs whose use, possession, transfer, sale, manufacture, distribution, and dispensation are restricted or prohibited by law.

-• Alcohol abuse is the singular or repeated use of alcohol that violates local, state, or federal law or University policy
+3. Alcohol abuse is the singular or repeated use of alcohol that violates local, state, or federal law or University policy a.
+Alcohol and Illegal Drugs-Students

-Section 12.1: University Regulations
+C. University Regulations